 Don’t forget to check regional airports or discount airlines that fly into regional hubs.
 These airports charge lower fees, so it can be worth the cab ride to transfer over to the larger airport to catch your next flight.
 Also read, How to Find Flights to Small Airports and Are Regional Fringe Airports the Way to Go?

 Many aggregators and Online Travel Agents (OTAs) have equipped their search sites to offer price alerts.
 Be sure to sign up for these alerts so you’ll know if there’s been a price drop.
 Flight Network goes a step further offering Price Drop Protection.
 If the price drops after you’ve reserved, they offer a credit for that amount.
 Also read, Six Travel Alerts Worth Setting.

 The more travel search sites you browse, the more likely you’ll find better prices.
-But downloading multiple travel search apps on your mobile is time-consuming.
+But downloading multiple travel search apps on your mobile is time-consuming and gobbles up the space you want for photos or other apps.
 Opptee Travel Search enables you to choose your favorite travel searches with just one download.
 You get dozens of the best travel search sites in one place with access to any travel option.

 Opptee’s time-saving features allow you to enter travel details once and Opptee automatically populates those details across multiple travel searches making comparison shopping fast and easy.

 Opptee also offers Price Alerts.
 This is useful if you are on a travel site that does not offer a price alert feature.
 In this case, you can still receive the alert using Opptee.
 Just click on the bell icon on the Opptee screen.